 What’s the average cost of home insurance in Georgia?

-There’s no standard homeowners insurance rate, since each quote is highly personal.
+With that said, there’s no standard homeowners insurance rate, since each quote is highly personal.
 The 50-year-old in a Canton mansion will pay a different monthly insurance premium than the school teacher who owns a condo in Duluth, of course.
 And rates will vary depending on which insurance provider you go with.

-Average cost of homeowners insurance in Georgia
+Average cost of homeowners insurance in Georgia per city

 What are the different types of Georgia homeowners insurance?